AnthonyGarces/Test-Directory/README.md

 This is a test repository so that I could practice creating a repository in git through the command line and then committing it to github.
 If you're reading this on github, you succeeded!
+Added html doc to practice html and css along with the Osei